 Figure 4.12 Cumulative year-by-year volume change in the post-augmentation period.
 (A) Lines represent the running sum of all change starting at the downstream end of augmentation projects.
 The nearly flat lines downstream of Overton Bridge indicate very little lateral erosion occurred (B).
 Steep slopes indicate high local change, such as the high bed degradation at Cottonwood Ranch from 2017–2019 (C).

 Noise due to varying flow and sediment inputs makes the year-by-year data difficult to interpret.
 General trends seem to be decreasing degradation in the reach upstream of Overton Bridge, though higher flows in 2019 seem to have caused more bed degradation in the 2020–2019 year.
-A downstream-migrating aggradational hump is also visible in Figure 4.11 (inset ‘a’) just downstream of the augmentation area.
-Sediment in this hump may come from both the breakthrough channel and sediment augmentation projects between 2016 and 2019.
+Some years (2016 - 2018) have a distinct hump that is likely the signature of augmentation and breakthrough sediment moving downstream (Figure 4.11 inset ‘a’), but in other years no distinct signature is visible and a more dispersed reduction in erosion can be seen.
 While the reach downstream of Overton Bridge is largely stable, there is year-by-year variation here as well.
 The steep negative slope in the Cottonwood Ranch area (Figure 4.12) in 2017–2019 shows that this area was degradational during that time, likely due to disking activities in 2018 and higher flow in 2019 (Figure 4.2).
 After the large-scale lateral erosion that occurred in the flood of 2015, very little additional lateral erosion occurred in the downstream reach during the drier post-augmentation period.
 This can be observed from the nearly flat slope of lines in Figure 4.12B.

 Discussion